Des Moines Register, CNN cancel final Iowa poll after Buttigieg reportedly left off at least one call

 The newspaper, along with media partners CNN and Mediacom, announced Saturday night that they would not be releasing their survey, which is considered the gold standard in Iowa polling.

 The shocking news came after a Democratic presidential candidate’s name was omitted in at least one of the poll's interviews with a respondent.
-The New York Times is reporting that the candidate left off the call was Pete Buttigieg, former mayor of South Bend, Ind.
+The New York Times reported that the candidate left off the call was Pete Buttigieg, former mayor of South Bend, Ind.

 BUTTIGIEG UNDER PRESSURE TO FINISH STRONG IN IOWA